Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Same sufix in acusative case for living creatures and things: imam rad Kneza Ljudevita, imaš hamra?

-• Kaikavian has, like German and French, and unlike standard Croatian, open e: e.g. ve, vezdasedemdevetdeset
+• Kajkavian has, like German and French, and unlike standard Croatian, open e: e.g. ve, vezdasedemdevetdeset

-• Thus Kaikavian has at least two vowels, closed and open e, where open ecan have more variations of openness
+• Thus Kajkavian has at least two vowels, closed and open e, where open ecan have more variations of openness

 • most variations of open exist in Kaikaivan Medjimorye dialect

-• Syllabic /r/is written in Kaikavian literary langauge and today still spoken as -ercvertje, černi, čerleni, tern-ac
+• Syllabic /r/is written in Kajkavian literary langauge and today still spoken as -ercvertje, černi, čerleni, tern-ac

 • Not in all dialects though due to glottophagy

-• In Kaikavian, language merger of yers into schwa-like sound became -e, whereas in Stokavian it became -a-
+• In Kajkavian, language merger of yers into schwa-like sound became -e, whereas in Stokavian it became -a-

 • Kai: denes, veter, pekel